 Moving On Group

 This evidence-based group, offered in conjunction with Jackson County Criminal Justice, is designed especially for women on probation.
 The four content areas of this combination education/process group are: encouraging personal responsibility and enhancing motivation for change; expanding connections and building healthy relationships; skill enhancement, development, and maintenance; and relaxation and stress management skills.
 Group members attend a Seeking Safety Group concurrently.

 This program provides substance use treatment and experiential mom-baby bonding groups as well as a dad’s support group and parenting classes for pregnant and new moms.

 This evidence-based group is designed for individuals with both a trauma history and substance abuse issues.
 It provides tools for stabilization, emotional management, healthy boundaries, grief and loss, and reconnection with self/community.
 Members gain support in meeting their hierarchy of needs, preparing them to lead more productive lives.

 This group meets Oregon requirements for Drug and Alcohol Information Programs.
-Members in this group learn about Oregon law and receive information regarding drugs, alcohol, and addiction.
+Members in this group learn about Oregon law and receive information regarding substance use disorders.

-This basic Parenting Enhancement 101 course, taught by David Bomes, deals with self-esteem, anger management, emotional literacy, child development, gender differences, parenting styles, and parenting techniques.
+This basic Parenting Enhancement group deals with self-esteem, anger management, emotional literacy, child development, gender differences, parenting styles, and parenting techniques.
 The goal of this class is the enhancement of solid parent-child interactions.